 Fishing Fort Lauderdale Happy Day Today

-With a smile on Brian's face and plenty of fish for dinner that night, it was time to head back to the dock at Bahia Mar 801 Seabreeze Blvd.
+With a cooler full of good eating fish, it was time to head back.
+All the anglers relaxed in the a/c salon for the trip back to the dock at Bahia Mar 801 Seabreeze Blvd.
 Fort Lauderdale 33316.

 About The Author: Captain Tommy Zsak

 Company: South Florida Fishing Charters

 Area Reporting: South Florida (Palm Beach, Ft.
 Lauderdale, Miami)

 Bio: Established the charter business in 1980.
 The charter boat \"Happy Day Today\" 46\' Hatteras is fully equipped to target every species running.
 Since then have remained a full time and one of the best and hardest fishing charter boats out of South Florida.